 Scannable sensor: The sensor is a little white disc about the size and thickness of two stacked quarters that sticks onto your arm.
 Users just wave the handheld reader over the sensor to scan it and get readings.
 It’s currently approved for wear only on the upper arm, attached to the skin using an easy-push inserter device.
 That form factor and basic operation doesn’t change with Libre 2.
 With a one-second scan using a handheld reader, users can see their glucose reading, trend arrow, and eight-hour history.
 Like the previous version, Libre 2 has a one-hour “warmup” where it’s getting used to the person’s body before it starts generating glucose data.

-Handheld receiver: Yes, a separate handheld receiver device was required at the time of launch.
+Scanning and data reading: A separate handheld receiver device was required at the time of launch.
 The Libre 2 receiver is blue rather than the traditional black (perhaps a nod to the built-in Bluetooth Low Energy?).
-Unlike the existing 14-day wear Libre that allows the use of a smartphone app for scanning, this new Libre 2 does not yet have that option initially.
+Unlike the existing 14-day wear Libre that allows the use of a smartphone app for scanning, this new Libre 2 did not yet have that option initially.
 Abbott received FDA approval for this mobile app functionality in late July 2021, meaning that you could then scan the sensor and see glucose data by using the mobile app on a compatible smartphone.

 New optional real-term alerts: If Libre 2 users have the real-time alerts activated, they will hear a beep or feel a vibration whenever their glucose levels go “out of range.”
 Users can adjust these settings for their own preferences on when they want to be alerted: